teemtee/web/README.md

 ### `/`

-Returns ID of the created Celery task with additional metadata in JSON and callback url for `/status` endpoint, returns the same in HTML format if `format` is set to `html`.
+Returns ID of the created background task with additional metadata in JSON and callback url for `/status` endpoint, returns the same in HTML format if `format` is set to `html`.